simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-input-devices_-from-keyboards-to-touchscreens/index.en.md

 Touchscreens have revolutionized the way we interact with devices, providing a more intuitive and immersive experience.
 With the ability to directly manipulate objects on the screen, users can navigate through menus, scroll through content, and interact with applications with a simple touch.
 This technology has become increasingly popular in recent years, with touchscreens being integrated into smartphones, tablets, laptops, and even larger displays such as interactive whiteboards.

 One of the key advantages of touchscreens is their versatility.
 They can support various input methods, including finger gestures, stylus input, and multi-touch gestures.
 This flexibility allows users to interact with devices in a way that feels natural and familiar.
-Additionally, touchscreens eliminate the need for [external input devices such as mice](https://medium.com/@codedconversations/understanding-the-basics-029a6a8ab2ee) or keyboards, simplifying the user interface and reducing clutter.
+Also, touchscreens eliminate the need for [external input devices such as mice](https://medium.com/@codedconversations/understanding-the-basics-029a6a8ab2ee) or keyboards, simplifying the user interface and reducing clutter.

 Another benefit of touchscreens is their potential for enhanced security.
 By incorporating biometric authentication methods such as fingerprint or facial recognition, touchscreens can provide an additional layer of security for accessing sensitive information.
 This is particularly important in the field of cybersecurity, where protecting data and preventing unauthorized access are paramount.